 Online counselling offers a range of benefits over working face to face with a therapist.
 It overcomes a range of barriers to access that includes location and disability.
-It gives you access to a wider range of therapists from which you can choose.
-It’s the safest way to access therapy right now.
-And, as I highlight below under Common Questions, online counselling is every bit as effective as working face to face.
+It gives you access to a wider range of therapists.
+As I highlight below, online counselling is also every bit as effective as working face to face.

-I’ve been a therapist for more than 30 years.
-As well as seeing clients face to face, I’ve been providing telephone counselling for 25 years, and online counselling for more than eleven.
-Like most therapists I’ve been providing online counselling throughout the pandemic.
+I’ve been a therapist for more than 30 years, providing telephone counselling for 25 of those, and online counselling for more than thirteen.
+Like most therapists I provided online counselling throughout the pandemic.
 Unlike most therapists, this is how I normally work.

 Will online counselling work for me?